-This is the Nikon D2Hs, which is a Nikon D2H with some very subtle improvements.
-Like the D2H, the D2Hs is an extremely tough, ridiculously fast professional digital camera which, despite having been obscolesced by two generations of cameras as I write this, is still capable of getting fantastic results if you know how to use it.
+This is the Nikon D2Hs, which is a Nikon D2H with subtle improvements.
+Like the D2H, the D2Hs is an extremely tough, ridiculously fast professional digital camera which, despite having been obsolesced by three generations of cameras as I write this, is still capable of getting fantastic results if you know how to use it.

 Shot with a Nikon D2Hs, Nikon 18-70mm DX at 50mm and f/4.8, 1/60 at ISO 200.

 "S" versions of Nikon's SLR cameras are subtly improved versions of the same camera.
 This goes back to at least the F401s in the late 1980s, through the N90s in 1994.